“The Legend of Tennessee Moltisanti” Review

 Christopher Moltisanti has always been a somewhat polarizing character among Soprano fans.
 Some people get annoyed with his loose-cannon antics, but others recognize the overwhelming tragedy of his storyline.
 As a Chris Moltisanti apologist, I tend to fall into the latter category.
-“The Legend of Tennessee Moltisanti” is the episode that did it.
+“The Legend of Tennessee Moltisanti” is the episode that won me over.

-Played by Michael Imperioli, Christopher was introduced throughout the first couple episodes as a hotheaded, cocky douchebag.
-He was finally humbled in “Denial, Anger, Acceptance” after receiving a mock execution and literally shitting his pants.
-It was enough to gain a little sympathy.
+Played by Michael Imperioli, Christopher was introduced throughout the first couple episodes as a cocky hotheaded douchebag.
+He was finally humbled in “Denial, Anger, Acceptance” after receiving a mock execution, which was enough to gain a little sympathy.
 However, “The Legend of Tennessee Moltisanti” is the first time where the character truly earns our empathy.

-Meanwhile, Chris spends his days attempting to write a movie script.
+Meanwhile, Chris spends his waking hours attempting to write a movie script.
 The key word is “attempting” — after all, he thought the computer would do most of the work.
-His low self-esteem is further amplified when the now-deceased Brendan Filone is referred to as a “soldier” and Soprano family “associate” on a local news report.
+His low self-esteem is further amplified when the now-deceased Brendan Filone is referred to as a Soprano family “associate” on a local news report.
 Even with Adriana there to cheer him up, Chris starts to fall into a depressive funk.

-Tony and Carmela watch the same news report, and prepare for the worst.
-An interesting character shade to Carmela in this episode: the entire series, she effectively remains in denial about her complicit role in Tony’s life of crime, yet here she is, helping him stow away cash, guns and stolen jewelry in preparation for the federal indictments.
+Tony and Carmela watch the same news report, preparing for the worst.
+An interesting character shade to Carmela in this episode: the entire series, she effectively remains in denial about her complicit role in Tony’s life of crime, yet here she is, helping him stow away cash, guns and stolen jewelry in preparation for federal indictments.

 The viewpoints of the Soprano family are then contrasted with the viewpoints of the Melfis.
 This is our first look at Dr. Melfi’s extended family, and they unfortunately make up the worst scenes of the episode.
 Her son, Jason, comes across as a pretentious jerk, and her ex-husband, Richard, an arrogant prick.
-But even Melfi herself is a tad ostentatious.
+But even Melfi herself is a touch too didactic.
 Her disdainful demeanor feels unnatural, and actress Lorraine Bracco’s delivery feels labored and forced.